-NASA's Double Asteroid Redirection Test mission, or DART for short, is an ambitious project designed to test a method of deflecting an asteroid for the purpose of planetary defense, using the "kinetic impactor" technique.
+NASA's Double Asteroid Redirection Test (DART) mission was designed to test a method of deflecting an asteroid for planetary defense, using the "kinetic impactor" technique.

 – Launched: Nov.
 24, 2021 at 1:20 a.m.
 EDT (0620 GMT)

 – Launch site: Space Launch Complex 4, Vandenberg Space Force Base in California